Tornado confirmed in Fayette County near Yogi Bear's Jellystone Park campground

 It was a rough night for a lot of southwestern Pennsylvania.
 Severe storms swept in, knocking down trees and bringing heavy rain to many neighborhoods.

 At Jellystone Park campgrounds in Fayette County, the storm brought down multiple trees and did serious damage to some camping trailers.
-The National Weather Service is in the area surveying the damage.
-They confirmed there was a tornado but didn't immediately release more details.
+The National Weather Service was in the area surveying the damage on Friday.
+They said the tornado was at least EF-2 intensity with winds greater than 110 mph.

+At least five people were reportedly injured from the storm.
+In a statement, the campground said a small number of injuries required hospitalizations.
+There were no fatalities.

+"I think right now we're probably looking at a fairly significant tornado that went through here overnight and surrounding that there's straight line wind damage all over the county.
+So we don't want to minimize that," said Evan Bookbinder, a meteorologist with the National Weather Service.
+"But there's a very intense track of damage that runs right through Mill Run here."

 In Springfield Township along Mill Run Road, people who live there had a harrowing night.
 Residents say the storm was unlike anything they've ever heard or seen before.